 Anna Eavis is head of English Heritage’s National Monuments Record, and is a noted authority on medieval stained glass.
 She is Director for Corpus Vitrearum Medii Aevi(GB) and editor of Vidimus, an on-line magazine devoted to medieval stained glass.
 She is currently writing the CVMA volume on the stained glass of New College.

 Dr Katie Faulkner took her first degree at University College London where she was awarded the E H Gombrich prize for History of Art.
 Her MA and Ph.D were done at the Courtauld Institute where she is currently a Visiting Lecturer.
 She also lectures at the University of Warwick and Arcadia, the College of Global Studies.
 She regularly gives talks at the Courtauld Gallery and co-ordinates the widening participation programme, encouraging state school students to study history of art.

-Clare Ford-Wille is an independent art historian, well known to members for her courses at Birkbeck and Morley College as well as a lecturer at the National Gallery, the Victoria & Albert Museum and NADFAS groups in Britain and Europe.
+Clare Ford-Wille is an independent art historian, well known to members for her courses at Birkbeck and Morley College as well as a lecturer at the National Gallery, the V&A and The Arts Society groups in Britain and Europe.
 She has led many tours abroad.
-Clare is a Vice President of The London Art History Society
+Clare is a Vice President of The London Art History Society.

 Dr Alexandra Gajewski

 Dr Alexandra Gajewski is Reviews Editor of the Burlington Magazine and lives in France, her main interest being mediaeval architecture.
 She has published on the Cistercian Abbey of Le Lys and on Cistercian architecture in Anjou and Cîteaux, inter alia.
 She completed a PhD in Gothic architecture in Northern Burgundy at the Courtauld Institute and is currently leading tours with a number of organisations.